Sphalerite: Metal ore

 Sphalerite is an important ore of zinc; around 95% of all primary zinc is extracted from sphalerite ore.
 However, due to its variable trace element content, sphalerite is also an important source of several other metals such as cadmium, gallium, germanium, and indium which replace zinc.
 The ore was originally called blende by miners (from German blind or deceiving) because it resembles galena but yields no lead.

 Brass and bronze

 The zinc in sphalerite is used to produce brass, an alloy of copper with 3–45% zinc.
 Major element alloy compositions of brass objects provide evidence that sphalerite was being used to produce brass by the Islamic as far back as the medieval ages between the 7th and 16th century CE.
 Sphalerite may have also been used during the cementation process of brass in Northern China during the 12th–13th century CE (Jin Dynasty).
-Similarly to brass, the zinc in sphalerite can also be used to produce certain types of bronze; bronze is dominantly copper which is alloyed with other metals such as tin, zinc, lead, nickel, iron and arsenic.
+Besides brass, the zinc in sphalerite can also be used to produce certain types of bronze; bronze is dominantly copper which is alloyed with other metals such as tin, zinc, lead, nickel, iron and arsenic.